The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Exponentiation and the subleading 2--body eikonal

 Finally, going to impact parameter with sub-sub-leading term $\mathcal A_1^{[0]}$ one gets the first contribution to the quantum remainder,

 finding a real part given by

 and an imaginary part given by

 In this section we focused on the elastic amplitude~\eqref{1loopmass}.
-Looking more in general at the $2\to 2$ scattering of massless states in ${\cal N}=8$ supergravity, there are {\em inelastic} contributions at the level of $\mathcal{A}_1^{[1]}$.
-However this does not imply that the 2PM eikonal becomes an operator, because there is an ${\cal O(G)}$ contribution to $\Delta$ that encodes the transition between different massless states (so this $\Delta_0$ is an operator).
+Looking more in general at the $2\to 2$ scattering of massless states in ${\cal N}=8$ supergravity, we remark that there can be \emph{inelastic} contributions at the level of $\mathcal{A}_1^{[1]}$.
+However this does not imply that the 2PM eikonal becomes an operator, because there is an $\mathcal O(G)$ contribution to $\Delta$ that encodes the transition between different massless states (so this $\Delta_0$ is nontrivial, in this more general setup, and becomes an operator).
 By using the natural generalization of~\eqref{fullampli}, one can verify that the amplitudes in the massless sector are consistent with the 2PM eikonal~\eqref{A12}, see~\cite{Collado:2018isu} for an explicit check of this point in the probe limit where massless states scatter off a stack of D$p$-branes.